 Pro tip: The hopper feeder protects from the elements, preventing the seed from getting damp and requiring disposal.

 Seed type: Suet feeders do not hold birdseed!
 Instead, fill your suet feeders with the greasy fat block loaded with bird treats.
 Suet bricks can contain peanuts, corn, sunflower seed, millet, mealworms, fruit, and berries.
 Hanging multiple suet feeders and offering a variety of suet cakes will create the amuse-bouche of your backyard buffet.
 Many birds appreciate the quick drive-thru-like qualities of the suet cage.
 Sometimes you just need a greasy meal.

 Pro tip: Typical suet may melt during hot months; suet dough will do better in the heat.
 Or, take the suet down during the summer and replace it with a different feeder type!
-Have starlings using your suet?
+Do you have starlings using your suet?
 Try a suet feeder that hangs upside down, or fill a suet log!

 Mesh finch feeder